 The SmugMug “Pro” package is an alternative to PhotoShelter.
 The platform enables you to showcase your work on a massively customizable storefront, and to manage your orders.

 The main distinguishing feature is the ability to use the SimplyMug labs to offer prints, books, and greetings cards created from your shots.
 There are additional features such as the ability to create coupons, photo packages, and built-in analytics.
 You’ll also get to keep up to 85% of your revenue.

 If you’re looking for an easy option for selling your photos, Can Stock Photo is a great choice.
 You will need to be approved first, which is a simple process where you have to submit three images to the site’s editors.
 You’ll usually have a response within 24 hours.

-When uploading photos (you can upload several hundred at once) onto the site, the metadata and keyword data are read automatically, saving you the pain of needing to categorize each photo.
-You can earn up to 50% in royalties on the site and can withdraw your money into PayPal once your balance reaches $50.
+When uploading photos (you can upload several hundred at once) onto the site, the metadata and keyword data is read automatically, saving you the pain of needing to categorize each photo.
+You can earn up to 50% in royalties on the site, and can withdraw your money into PayPal once your balance reaches $50.
 If you want a mailed check, you’ll have to wait until you have $100.

 123RF site has over 45 million files on offer, with almost half a million being added each week.
 The royalties payable vary between 30% and 60% depending on your level of contribution.
 This means that the more photos you upload, the higher your payout.

 If you upload less than 250 images to the site, you’ll earn 30%, which equates to $0.216 per download.
 If you upload over 1 million images, you’ll receive 60%, which equates to $0.432 per download.